chevah/geck/content/documentation.rst

 Technical Documentation
 -----------------------

-The primary audience are the administrators actively using the software either as an existing customer or on the software trial.
+The primary audience are:

+- Administrators actively using the software either as an existing customer or on the software trial.

-The secondary audience are those involved in the decision-making and implementation of the software.
+- Decision-makers and implementation of the software.

-Both types of audiences will have some form of technical background.
+Both types of audiences will have varying form of technical backgrounds.

 The documentation is constantly being developed as updates to the product are made, or when an issue is found which needs further guidance.